southnorthist/kaggle_analysis/README.md

 # Data Science Playground
+This repository will be containing:
+* Concepts and methodologies in Statistics and Machine Learning.
-This repository will be containing analyses using datasets from Kaggle, UCI or other open-source data website.
+* Analysis projects using commanly used ML techniques based on datasets from Kaggle, UCI or other open-source data website.

-- Building up basic toolkit for data manipulation, data visualization
-- Automate Report Generation
+* Summarized learning materials on PySpark (pyspark.sql, pyspark.ml, pyspark.mllib), Airflow, etc.